 Hannah Thorpe

-Hannah entered the Ph.D program at Vanderbilt in 2022.
-She previously completed a bachelor's degree majoring in both Psychology and Religious Studies at Elon University, where she completed a project entitled “‘Strangers in a Strange Land:’ Jewish Responses to White Nationalism During the Trump Era,” which can be found in the Journal for Interreligious Studies.
-Hannah moved on to receive a Masters in Theological Studies, with a concentration in Modern Religious Thought and Experience, from Emory University.
+Hannah holds a bachelor's degree with majors in both Psychology and Religious Studies from Elon University.
+At Elon, Hannah was a MultiFaith Scholar, a competitive fellowship program that fosters interreligious scholarship and community building.
+Her MultiFaith Scholars project entitled “‘Strangers in a Strange Land:’ Jewish Responses to White Nationalism During the Trump Era,” can be found in the Journal for Interreligious Studies.
+Hannah holds a Masters in Theological Studies, with a concentration in Modern Religious Thought and Experience, from Emory University.
 Her thesis included archival work on the women’s chapter of the Ku Klux Klan during the 1920s.

 Specializations